Goodbye Old Favourite and Hello New Version!

 I’ve just finished the back and I think it’s looking sumptuous…

-I’ve just realised that, in the photos, my new Hildegard looks almost the same colour as my old one! :shock: I wonder if that’s a subconscious way of trying to keep my old friend??
+I’ve just realised that, in the photos, my new Hildegard looks almost the same colour as my old one! 😯 I wonder if that’s a subconscious way of trying to keep my old friend??

 I’ll give you a Completed Knit Report for my first Hildegard – then I’ll get on with knitting my new one!!